Explore FREE downloadable educational materials.

 Hepatitis B Vaccine

-- There are six recombinant hepatitis B vaccines approved by the FDA for use in the U.S.: Engerix-B; Recombivax HB; Twinrix (combined with hepatitis A); and Pediarix (combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, and inactivated poliovirus).
-The fifth, Comvax (combined with Haemophilus Influenza Type B (HIB) and Meningococcal Protein) is an approved vaccine but production of the vaccine was discontinued in December 2014.
-The sixth is Heplisav-B, recombinant adjuvanted vaccine, and was recommended for use in adults by the CDC in 2018.
+- There are six recombinant hepatitis B vaccines approved by the FDA for use in the U.S.: Engerix-B; Recombivax HB; PREHEVBRIO; Twinrix (combined with hepatitis A); Pediarix (combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, and inactivated poliovirus); and VAXELIS (combined with diphtheria and tetanus toxoids, acellular pertussis adsorbed, Haemophilus b conjugate, and inactivated poliovirus) The seventh is Heplisav-B, a recombinant adjuvanted vaccine.

 NVIC encourages you to become fully informed about Hepatitis B and the Hepatitis B vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.